 Another reason I highly recommend flank steak with this sauce is because it’s so easy to make!
 To make Chimichurri sauce, you just place all ingredients in the food processor and that’s it!
 To prepare the flank steak, you just use a grill or sear it on high heat on stove top in spices for a total of 10 minutes – and it’s done!
 This is my go-to dish during the weekdays, when I have a lot of work to do during the day and don’t have time to fuss in the kitchen in the evening.

 Flank steak is also one of the cheapest steak cuts, and when it’s spiced up as in this recipe and served with this green sauce – it becomes a very tasty and good-looking meal without a lot of strain on your wallet.

-- 1/2 large bunch parsley, washed and rinsed.
-You can also use spinach (washed and rinsed) in place of parsley
+To make Chimichurri sauce I use fresh parsley.
+You can also use fresh spinach (washed and rinsed) in place of parsley.

 - 1/3 cup olive oil